themrluke/StableDiffusionPUPPI/README.md

 - Identify the leading jet in each image

-- Plot how the Jet Rate decreases as you increase the $P_t$ cutoff
+- Plot how the Jet Rate decreases as you increase the $P_t$ cut

 <br>